hvpaiva/hvpaiva/README.md

 - 🔭 I’m *Backend Developer* at **[Inter](https://www.bancointer.com.br/)**, an digital bank;

-- 🌱 I’m currently learning *Haskell*, a functional Language;
+- 🌱 I’m currently learning *Haskell*, a wonderfull functional Language;

 - 💼 I'm also working on getting the **Java 17 Certificate**;